inkognitro/oas-tszod-gen/README.md

 As of the time of writing this only `httpBearer` and `httpBasic` authentication headers are supported.

 #### `ScopedRequestHandler`
-With this implementation you are able to make sure `cancelRequestById` and `cancelAllRequests` only cancel do the requests which originally were triggered by the `execute` method of exactly that `ScopedRequestHandler` instance.
+With this implementation you are able to make sure that the methods `cancelRequestById` and `cancelAllRequests` do only cancel the requests which were made through the `execute` method of exactly that `ScopedRequestHandler` instance.

-This might be useful when you intend to provide a separate `RequestHandler` instance for each React component using a custom `useRequestHandler` hook.
+This might be useful when you want to provide a separate `ScopedRequestHandler` instance for React components.
-By calling the `cancelAllRequests` method then - e.g. due to unmounting the component - only the requests are going to be cancelled which were triggered by exactly this RequestHandler instance.
+This can be achieved by a custom `useScopedRequestHandler` hook which calls the `cancelAllRequests` method as soon as the component gets unmounted.